Subscribe for a thoughtful take on issues involving introverts.

 Subscribe to Introvert UpThink for posts that challenge one-size-fits-all practices and attitudes, that cast new light on favorite classics or figures and that suggest changes that would make daily life more serene for those who slant quiet.

-It’s written and hosted by Marcia Yudkin, who has published personal essays in the New York Times, the New York Times Magazine, Ms. and NPR and has a following for her iconoclastic perspectives on no-hype marketing.
-She is working on a book on what we can learn from fictional and famous introverts as well as a philosophical autobiography (very much an introvert narrative) called Nothing to Prove: Recovering from Wittgenstein.
+It’s written and hosted by Marcia Yudkin, who has published personal essays in the the New York Times Magazine, Ms., Next Avenue and NPR and previously had a following for her iconoclastic perspectives on no-hype marketing.
+She is working on a book on what we can learn from fictional and famous introverts as well as a memoir (very much an introvert narrative) called Recovering from Wittgenstein.

 Subscribe for free here: